search catalogue

 Group represented

-English: The group represented in this deposit are the Belait people of Brunei, the small Islamic sultanate located between two Malaysian provinces, Sabah and Sarawak, on the north coast of Borneo.
-Speakers of the Belait language are scattered across a number of areas around the country and, as such, do not retain a central location.
-This is one key feature of the fast decline in the number of speakers, which is estimated to be around 200 in 2022.
-The Belait group is predominantly Muslim and identify as Malay, although there may be a small number of non-Muslim Belait people who retain stronger links to the distinct Belait identity.
-This documentation is primarily based on the Labi dialect which was originally spoken in and around Labi village, however, speakers from several other villages are also consulted.
+The group represented in this deposit are the Belait people of Brunei, the small Islamic sultanate located between two Malaysian provinces, Sabah and Sarawak, on the north coast of Borneo.
+Speakers of Belait are scattered across a number of discontinuous areas around the country and, as such, do not retain a central location.
+This is one key feature of the fast decline in the number of speakers, which is estimated to be less than 200 in 2022.
+The Belait group has now fully converted to Islam and identify as Malay, this means that knowledge of pre-Islamic beliefs and cultural practices is only remembered by the oldest generations, and traditional Belait practices have largely been abandoned.
+This documentation includes speakers from several dialects: Kuala Balai, Labi, Ba’ong, Tutong(Kiudang), and the Lutong dialect spoken across the border in Sarawak.

 Collection contents